-Set in North Africa during World War II, this series chronicles the adventures of a 4-man team of commandos within the Long Range Desert Group.
-(In utter defiance of historical accuracy, the team consists of three Americans and one Brit.)
+A 4-man team of commandos within the Long Range Desert Group fight the Nazis in North Africa.
 Armed with jeeps equipped with .50-caliber machine guns--and endless chutzpah--they wage a highly irregular war against Rommel's Afrika Korps.
 Their most common nemesis is Hauptmann Dietrich, though Dietrich and the Rats join forces from time to time against a common enemy.Written by

 Marg Baskin <email@example.com>

 9 of 11 people found this review helpful.

 Was this review helpful to you?